-The University reserves the right, based on the severity of the incident, to automatically refer a student to a higher sanction level (i.e. a student's first violation may result in Level Two or Level Three sanctions).
+The University reserves the right, based on the severity of the incident, to automatically refer a student to a higher level (i.e., a student's first violation may result in Level Two or Level Three).
 Parental notification, in accordance with the University's FERPA Policy § IV (A)(5), may occur.
 At the discretion of the hearing officer, a student may be assigned a combination of disciplinary sanctions as defined in this policy and the Student Conduct Code.
-Students who fail to follow the policy procedures will be subject to a registration and grade hold and may face separation from the university.
+Students who fail to follow the policy procedures will be subject to a registration hold and may face separation from the university.
 The following sanctions accumulate during a student's college career.
-(These sanctions do not have to be implemented in numerical order.
-If a violation is severe enough a student may automatically be placed at a level three sanction).

 Level One: Students will receive a written warning and will complete an online education program.
 Student will also complete an assessment and educational session with the Chemical Health Educator.
-There will be a mandatory fee of \$75.00, which will appear on the MSUM billing statement.
+There will be a mandatory fee of \$100.00, which will appear on the MSUM billing statement.

 Level Two: Students will be placed on university disciplinary probation and will meet with the Chemical Health Educator to determine the appropriate level of intervention.
 Intervention could be individual or group setting.
-The mandatory fee is \$150.00, which will appear on the MSUM billing statement.
+The mandatory fee is \$200.00, which will appear on the MSUM billing statement.